 Why isn’t my quinoa fluffy?

-This is the hardest thing for me to NOT do, but DO NOT STIR!
-Just like rice, quinoa needs time to sit and simmer.
-I love to compulsively stir things so I really struggle.
 Once you reduce the heat on your burner, add the lid, set a timer, and just walk away.
 Allowing it to sit, covered, for a few minutes after removing from heat also helps.
 Then, fluff away and enjoy.

 Why is my quinoa bitter?

-Or the opposite problem, why is my quinoa so bland?
+Why is my quinoa so bland?

 White quinoa is naturally very mild in flavor, and while the red or black varieties might taste slightly more robust or earthy, they’re also pretty mild.
 Try cooking your quinoa in a low-sodium stock or broth, adding a small amount of salt, or adding fresh or dried herbs during cooking to impart more flavor.